 IEP has offices in Sydney, New York, The Hague and Mexico City.
 It works with a wide range of partners internationally and collaborates with intergovernmental organizations on measuring and communicating the economic value of peace.

-The Institute for Economics and Peace is a registered charitable research institute in Australia and a Deductible Gift Recipient.
 IEP USA is a 501(c)(3) tax exempt organization.

 Scan code to access our Vision of Humanity website